Walking Man screening

 What is the cost?

-The cost is $285 per presentation.
-For presentations 25 miles or more outside of St. Louis, MO, travel costs may occur.
+For classroom presentations and other smaller groups, please contact us and we will discuss your needs.
+For large audiences the cost is $285 per presentation.
+Travel costs may occur for presentations 25 miles or more outside of St. Louis, MO.
 If your school or group is unable to cover cost consider: reaching out to a local mental health organizations or public health center, seeking donations from a business or community member hoping to encourage and support mental health education, checking in with your local police department, or get in touch with us for more ideas.

 Do you offer additional programs or services?